-A structure like urn:mrn:iho:<product specification>:<producer code>:<producer governed namespaces> (urn:mrn:iho:sØØØ:CCYY: - ØØØ is the product specification number, CCYY is the S-62 code pending change as per ) gives predictability to the fixed part of the GUID, permitting byte saving schemes, such as having the fixed part stated in metadata.
-If implemented in product specifications, a function for recreating GUIDs may be needed in user and production software.
-This would be needed to permit functions that identify same instances across products.
-Also needed are rules for how to preserve GUIDs of objects that originate elsewhere, for example checks can see that if GUID start with MRN the origin is elsewhere, and all other cases the GUID should begin with the <producer code>.
-The same rules can also be configured with a list of permitted MRN name spaces to ensure that only permitted inputs are used and help identify erroneous MRN.
+A structure like urn:mrn:iho:<product specification>:<producer code>:<producer governed namespaces> (urn:mrn:iho:sØØØ:CCYY: - ØØØ is the product specification number, CCYY is the S-62 code pending change as per S-100WG3-6.4) gives predictability to the fixed part of the MRN GUID, permitting byte saving schemes, such as having the fixed part stated in metadata.
+If the byte saving scheme is implemented in a product specification, a function for re-creating MRN GUIDs would be needed in user and production software to permit systems to identify objects (e.g., feature instances) across products.
+Also needed are rules for how to preserve MRN GUIDs of objects that originate elsewhere, for example checks can see that if an MRN GUID starts with MRN the origin is elsewhere, and in all other cases the MRN GUID should begin with the <producer code>.
+The same rules can also be configured with a list of permitted MRN name spaces to ensure that only permitted inputs are used and help identify erroneous MRNs.
+It is also recommended to create rules for the preservation of MRN GUIDs of objects that originate elsewhere.
+These rules would ensure that <producer code> portion of the MRN GUID is consistent throughout the file.

+Preservation of MRN GUID between products

+The overarching rule should be that objects that are generally considered scale independent, and preserved in the same location and with the same shape through scales and products should retain the same MRN ID in those products.
+Scaled objects need not be considered as the same object between scales.

-When deciding if the MRN of an object should be preserved, product specification authors should specify how a producer should consider how similar the instance is to the original.
+When deciding if the MRN of an object should be preserved, product specification authors should specify how a producer should determine the similarity of the instance to the original.
 Classes whose attributes are subsets of the original object class attributes should be considered the same and their instances should have the MRN preserved.
-When adding attributes, consideration should be given to intent of the object, and as long as it is to describe the same physical phenomenon and the instance uses the original feature as a starting point, the ID should be preserved.
-Objects that are generally considered scale independent, and preserved in the same location and with the same shape through scales and products should retain the same MRN ID in those products.
-Scaled objects need not be considered as the same object between scales.
+When adding attributes, consideration should be given to the intent of the object, and as long as it is to describe the same physical phenomenon and the instance uses the original feature as a starting point, the ID should be preserved.

-Future considerations

-Although the MRN concept is incredibly powerful and flexible, some management challenges may remain to be addressed.
-An example is the GI Registry which has the camelCase ID as a GUID for feature concepts but also different domains.
-This organizational structure leaves some uncertainty of which MRN structure that would require, especially since it should ideally be a common harmonized structure for the GI registry as a whole.
-Specifically, it is unclear if all submitters should be subject to the IHO namespace, or should they be permitted to use their own name spaces.
-Either way could be done, but would first require a name space from the MRN registry or an MRN namespace from IHO for any submitting organization.
-Another question that will have to be answered is how to structure MRN for different domains, similar questions remain here as with the submitting organizations.
-It is therefore recommended that using MRN for the feature concepts in the GI Registry is delayed till a later time when more consideration can be given to the issue.

-MRN format should take into consideration whether mapping of an MRN to a URL may be needed in the future, for example to facilitate lookup of additional information, metadata, or updates to a data object.
-See S-100 11-7.4 and TSMAD26/DIPWG5_11.7E for more information and hypothetical use cases.

-Consider linking with S-62, e.g. no organization get an OSNID unless they already have an S-62 ID.
-This enables a link between S-62 and producers of data.
-Recommend that there is no automated creation of S-62-linked OSNID in order to clean up the content of S-62.
-Linking to S-62 codes permit organizational name change without needing a code change.
+Assignment of MRN to objects

+It remains to be determined how exactly to define an individual object that would be assigned an MRN.

+Often, what appears to be "the same object" on the surface could be quite a different story under the hood.
+Is an object deserving of an MRN simply the static geometry associated with that object regardless of other attributes that may or may not accompany it in different data products or versions of the same product?
+Or if the geometry changes or merges for any reason (for example, due to different scales: coordinate or spatial primitive changes, number of points in the geometries/grids, area becoming point, etc.) is it then appropriate to assign a new MRN to each of those permutations?

+Further discussion is needed to determine the procedure of assigning MRNs to these types of objects keeping in mind maintenance, uniqueness, and use of the MRN purpose for each object.

 Producer level guidance